-UMBRELL [AR] is a newly developed App which consists of Augmented Reality animated characters, co-created by YMCA’s Creative Youth Mind members.
+UMBRELL [AR] consists of Augmented Reality animated characters, co-created by YMCA’s Creative Youth Mind members.
 Arts Council England funded a series of digital design workshops at Framescape, led by professional digital art creators from Carse & Waterman.

 Inspired by The ADHD Foundation Neurodiversity Charity’s flagship ‘Umbrella Gang’ Comics, all of the UMBRELL[AR] augmented reality characters represent people who recognise and embrace their cognitive and learning differences.